Grin logo

 In fact, there are several possible causes of market failures.
 These include externalities, public goods, asymmetric information, and market concentration (NSW Department of Industry, 2017, p.
 6).
 Nevertheless, this paper will focus specifically on the latter, as in the case of Europe’s semiconductor gap, concentrated market power is the primary reason for market failure.
 Global semiconductor production is dominated by a small number of companies, which include NVIDIA, Samsung, and TSMC.
 This high concentration suggests a market failure rooted in the oligopolistic nature of the global semiconductor industry.
 The companies involved control a major part of the value chain and can influence supply, pricing, and market access.
 Thereby, they can create high barriers to enter the market (NSW Department of Industry, 2017, p.
 2).
 Consequently, competitive dynamics are hampered, and new European actors are unable to participate successfully.

-5 Prospects of Microchip Production in the EU: Critically evaluates the ECA's effectiveness by mapping it against established criteria for successful market interventions, questioning its potential to achieve strategic autonomy.
+5 Prospects of Microchip Production in the EU: This central chapter evaluates the effectiveness of the ECA against established criteria for successful market intervention, highlighting gaps in implementation and transparency.

 Keywords

-European Chips Act, market failure, market intervention, semiconductor industry, strategic autonomy, microchip production, global supply chain, technological resilience, EU policy, state aid, R&D, digital economy, supply disruptions, chip manufacturing, economic competitiveness
+European Chips Act, market failure, market intervention, semiconductor industry, strategic autonomy, microchip production, global value chain, supply chain resilience, industrial policy, European Union, semiconductor supply, technological sovereignty, economic competitiveness, public-private investment, first-of-a-kind facilities.

 Frequently Asked Questions

-This paper fundamentally evaluates the European Chips Act as the European Union's response to its reliance on non-EU semiconductor producers and suppliers, assessing its economic justification and effectiveness in achieving strategic autonomy.
+The paper evaluates the European Chips Act (ECA) as a policy response to the European Union's dependency on non-EU semiconductor producers, assessing its economic justification and effectiveness.

-The primary objective is to critically evaluate whether the European Chips Act can secure Europe's technological resilience and strategic autonomy, and whether such a significant market intervention is economically justified.
+The objective is to critically assess whether the ECA can meaningfully improve Europe’s position in the global semiconductor market and if the level of market intervention is economically justified.

 Final del extracto de 36 páginas - subir